Zaire Wade: Early life and high school career

 After high school, he transferred to Brewster Academy in Wolfeboro, New Hampshire.
 Making basketball his focus and availing of Brewster's nationally prominent program, Wade garnered considerably more attention from college basketball coaches.
 He received scholarship offers from DePaul, Nebraska, Rhode Island and Toledo, but opted to turn professional instead.

 Professional career

 Salt Lake City Stars (2021–2022)

 On October 23, 2021, Wade was selected with the 10th pick in the 2021 NBA G League draft by the Salt Lake City Stars.
 On March 12, 2022, he was moved to the short-term injured list by the team.
 On March 23, 2022, Wade was ruled out for the remainder of the year after suffering a season-ending injury.

-Cape Town Tigers (2023–present)
+Cape Town Tigers (2023)

 On February 4, 2023, Wade signed with the Cape Town Tigers of the Basketball Africa League.
+On May 4, he scored a career-high 17 points in a 76–82 Tigers loss to Ferroviário da Beira in the Nile Conference.

+On April 13, 2024, Wade signed with the Macau Black Bears of The Asian Tournament (TAT).